lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 ?? read… stuff? try to play spot-the-gothic? build a case study of 1790s gothic vs 1750s sentimental vs later SF vs current romance??

-# How much DO we know about the chapbook trade? #

-If William St Clair is weak here, how much DO we know about the chapbook/pamphlet trade?
-How fast was a the cycle of responses between pamphlets?
-Are there geographic or social disjunctions in timeliness?

-? read a lot of existing books; look for records of sale; look for bibliographic records of works with few pages; topic-model titles? — Read Franz Potter again